Cheesecloth

 Cheesecloth is a loose-woven gauze-like carded cotton cloth used primarily in cheesemaking and cooking.
+The fabric has holes large enough to quickly allow liquids (like whey) to percolate through the fabric, but small enough to retain solids like cheese curds.

 Grades

 Cheesecloth is available in at least seven different grades, from open to extra-fine weave.
 Grades are distinguished by the number of threads per inch in each direction.

 Uses

 Food preparation

 The primary use of cheesecloth is in some styles of cheesemaking, where it is used to remove whey from cheese curds, and to help hold the curds together as the cheese is formed.
 Cheesecloth is also used in straining stocks and custards, bundling herbs, making tofu and ghee, and thickening yogurt.
+Fruitcake is wrapped in rum-infused cheesecloth during the process of "feeding" the fruitcake as it ripens.

 Queso blanco and queso fresco are Spanish and Mexican cheeses that are made from whole milk using cheesecloth.
+Italian Ricotta is made from cow, sheep or goat acidified whey, traditionally formed in cheesecloth cones.
 Quark is a type of German unsalted cheese that is sometimes formed with cheesecloth.
 Paneer is a kind of Indian fresh cheese that is commonly made with cheesecloth.
-Fruitcake is wrapped in rum-infused cheesecloth during the process of "feeding" the fruitcake as it ripens.